 Of course, there are many factors at play when it comes to prescription costs, so it’s too difficult to provide a specific amount that you will pay for Vyvanse.

-For a ballpark estimate, it’s fair to say that you can expect to pay anywhere from $30 on the low end to $180 on the high end for Vyvanse with insurance (including discounts).
+For a ballpark estimate, it’s fair to say that you can expect to pay anywhere from $30 on the low end to $200 on the high end for Vyvanse, including insurance and discounts.

 The price of Vyvanse without insurance